grimpy/alertabot/docs/installation.md

 ```

 # Starting Flask Server
-edit the file `config.py` under alertabot/flask to have the following inf
+copy config.example under alertabot/flask to config.py and edit it to have the following information
 ```
 TOKEN = "<Bot Token>" # The token you got from the bot father after creating the bot MESSAGE_TIMEOUT = 30 # Define the period in which an agnet can reply to the message before escalations (in seconds)